Multi-level approvals, infrastructure provisioning and management with Red Hat CloudForms

 CloudForms integrates provider or manager systems to collect data and perform operations.
-An external virtualization, cloud, or container environment managing virtual machines or instances on different hosts is termed as a provider.
-Similarly, an external environment managing different resources is termed as a manager.
-Now, let us take a look at providers and managers in CloudForms that you might have to deal with to meet specific requirements along with some of the examples –
+An external virtualization, cloud, or container environment managing virtual machines or instances on different hosts is termed a provider.
+Similarly, an external environment managing different resources is termed a manager.
+Now, let us take a look at providers and managers in CloudForms that you might have to deal with to meet specific requirements, along with some of the examples -

 Workflow of CFME

 Now that we have a clear understanding of the components and the features of a typical CloudForms system, let’s see the workflow and steps involved in the VM provisioning process-

 - Request for VM provisioning - In VM provisioning, first, the requester has to send a request with all the specifications required in a VM that is to be provisioned.
 For this, the user must log in as a requester.